 The playground has an entire area dedicated to little kids too.
 The pirate ship themed toddler zone includes a swing, smaller slide, climbing ropes, compass, binoculars and lots of things to look at and touch.
 There is also a separate swing area with 2 swings, one being a toddler swing.

 Riverview Green is easily accessible, with flat paths leading from the car park.
 Disability parking bays are available.
-The toilet block is on ground level and ample shaded areas are available.
-Most areas of the park are accessible to a wheel chair and prams, in particular, the toddler zone and supernova area.
-However some areas have a few stairs to climb to access some equipment, such at the sky walk and swings.
+The toilet block is on the ground level and ample shaded areas are available.
+Most areas of the park are accessible to a wheelchair and prams, in particular, the toddler zone and supernova area.
+However, some areas have a few stairs to climb to access some equipment, such at the sky walk and swings.

 The park is surrounded by amazing cafes and restaurants and on Thursdays and Sundays many offer a ‘Little Days Out’ $6 kids lunch special.
 BBQ’s are also in close proximity to the park and are accompanied by the lights in the sky walk; the area lends itself to a family breakfast, lunch and dinner venue.
 Toilets, change rooms, Streets Beach and the Boat Pool are all close to the playground.
 Plus, South Bank has paid underground parking for 800+ cars an is also close to the CityCat terminal, trains and buses.